Transportation in the Sacred Valley

-The best way to get around the Sacred Valley is by private taxi, which combines a convenient form of transportation in Peru with a reasonable cost.
+The best way to get around the Sacred Valley is by private taxi, which is a very convenient form of transportation in Peru, at a very reasonable cost.
 It is possible to rent a car in Peru, but you will find driving to be a bit stressful and challenging due to the constant darting out into the highway by small children, dogs, and other animals.
 In addition, safe parking spaces are not readily available anywhere and very few hotels have them.
-Auto theft is not much of an issue, but children climbing all over and/or scratching your vehicle definitely is !
-As a result we really recommend taxis – you can get picked up and dropped off wherever you want to go and the cost is less than renting your own vehicle and buying gas.
+As a result we really recommend taxis – you can get picked up and dropped off wherever you want to go and the cost is much less than renting your own vehicle and buying gas.

-At KB Tambo Hotel and Tours, we offer pickup from the airport in Cusco to our door in Ollantaytambo for $50, the same as everyone else.
-It is about a two hour drive and the advantage to a private taxi is that you can stop for bathroom and photo stops along the way.
+At KB Tambo Tours and Hotels, we offer pickup from the airport in Cusco to our door in Ollantaytambo for $50 (this is the standard going rate).
+It is about a two hour drive and the advantage to a private taxi is that you can stop for bathroom and brief photo stops along the way.
 (Note: Drivers do not speak English)

-To us, those prices sound expensive, gues they are.
+If the prices seem expensive, at first glance to us they do also.
 Its not our markup – transportation is very expensive in the Sacred Valley.
 Gas is nearly $6 a gallon, and all the drivers make enough money in tourism that most won’t work for less than $100 per day.
-(Though it is a long, 12 hour day).
-And of course the cost of the vehicle is very high in Peru.
+(Though they are often long day).
+And of course the cost of the vehicle and maintenance are also very high in Peru.
 So we just thought we would explain a little of that, most people feel that the security and peace of mind is worth the small extra cost.

-For us, all prices include gas, a known and trusted driver who will watch your belongings, and door to door pickup service.
+All prices include a modern car, all gas, a known and trusted driver who will watch your belongings, and door to door pickup service.
 To book your vehicle or if you have any questions, just email us at email@example.com